koskasmail/java/02_java/00_cheatSheet/00_signs_in_language.md

 | { } | Curly braces | xxx | xxx |
 | xx | xx | xxx | xxx |

-Here's a list of the most popular **Java syntax symbols (signed characters)** used in programming, along with their typical meanings and usage:

 ---

 ### 🔣 Common Java Symbols and Their Usage